dreamsdk/codeblocks/README.md

 ### Building wxMSW

 After installing all the prerequisites, you need to build **wxWidgets for Windows**, i.e. **wxMSW**.
-You only need to do that once; fortunately because this process is really very long (even if it would indeed be theoretically possible to use the `-jx` parameter where `x` is the number of jobs that could be launched in parallel, it is preferred not to do so to be sure of successful builds).
+You only need to do that once; fortunately because this process is really very long (even if it runs multiple jobs using the `-j` switch for `make`).

 1. Open the `.\wxMSW\build.ini` file and adapt it as needed.
 2. Double-click on the `.\wxMSW\build.cmd` file.